rcpch/digital-growth-charts-server/README.md

 ## Clinical Aspects
 ### Introduction
 #### The Charts
 The UK-WHO 0-4 year old charts were officially launched on May 11th 2009.
 Any child born after that date should be plotted on a UK-WHO Growth chart.
-Children born before May 11th 2009 are already plotted on British 1990 (UK90) charts and subsequent measurements must be plotted using those charts.
+Children born before May 11th 2009 are plotted on British 1990 (UK90) charts and subsequent measurements must be plotted using those charts.
 There should be no switch over of existing children to the new UK-WHO Charts.
 After age 4 we revert to using UK90 charts.
-The source data for these charts are included in two spreadsheets as LMS tables.
-Together they define the UK-WHO growth charts, containing LMS values by age.
-Also included are data not yet incorporated into a paper chart - for example, head circumference beyond 2 years.
-These data can be freely used without charge as long as their source is acknowledged in any publications or products using them.
+The source data for these charts (UK90 and WHO 2006) together define the UK-WHO growth charts, containing LMS values by age.
+These data are freely available and can be used without charge as long as their source is acknowledged in any publications or products using them.
 Users may not claim any IP rights over them, derive financial gain from supplying the data to others, seek to restrict use of the data by others or use them for the purposes of advertising or promoting other products.
 Notwithstanding this limited grant of rights, the original copyright notices must continue to be reproduced in any copies of these materials.

 #### The UK RCPCH Growth Chart Application Program Interface (API) Project (RCPCHGrowth)
 This is the first national effort to produce validated and reliable SDS and Centile scores from UK Children's growth data.
 The project team was commissioned by NHS England to produce, in the first instance, an API (application program interface) to generate reliable results for growth data from children 1 y and below.
 The project team began work in May 2020.